- Antique Diamonds

 Cushion Modified combines radiant-cut facets with a cushion-shaped outline and soft, rounded corners.
 Modified Cushions have excessive brilliance without contrast, giving them a “crushed ice” look.
 Some facets terminate below the girdle.
 In places where the facets meet, they form bulges that complicate the ring’s construction and carry dead weight.

-The Old European (or simply European) Cut is a vintage Round Brilliant Cut.
+The Old European (or simply European) Cut is a vintage Round Brilliant.
 It became popular in the late 19th century when its predecessor, the Old Mine Cut, lost its Cushion shape and became round thanks to the invention of the bruting machine.
 The Old European Cut retained the rest of the Old Miner’s charms – the high crown, small table, and open culet.

 The Modern Round Brilliant is a direct descendant of the European Cut.
 Both have the same round shape and 57 facets, not counting the culet.
 The proportions and angles have, however, changed drastically.

-The current proportions of the Modern Brilliant inspired Marcel Tolkowsky, Henry Morse, and others to experiment with angles and facets searching for the ideal round cut.
+The current proportions of the Modern Brilliant inspired Marcel Tolkowsky, Henry Morse, and others to experiment with angles and facets, searching for the ideal round cut.

-Back when warm, flickering candlelight illuminated the 19th-century ballrooms, the Old European’s dramatic inner fire was a diamond’s most desired property.
+What makes Old European cut special?
+Like its predecessor, the Old Miner, the OEC features spectacular “inner fire” by design.
+When warm, flickering candlelight illuminated the 19th-century ballrooms, the Old European’s dramatic inner fire was a diamond’s most desired property.
 In later decades, when wearing diamonds outdoors became common, the emphasis shifted to cuts that maximize brilliance rather than fire.

 - Old European Cut diamonds have small tables and relatively high crowns.